AllenCellModeling/aicsimageio/README.md

 **Stable Release:** `pip install aicsimageio`<br>
 **Development Head:** `pip install git+https://github.com/AllenCellModeling/aicsimageio.git`

+AICSImageIO is supported on Windows, Mac, and Ubuntu.
+For other platforms, you will likely need to build from source.

 #### Extra Format Installation

+TIFF and OME-TIFF reading and writing is always available after installing `aicsimageio`, but extra supported formats can be optionally installed using `[...]` syntax.

 -   For a single additional supported format (i.e. CZI): `pip install aicsimageio[czi]`
 -   For multiple additional supported formats: `pip install aicsimageio[czi,lif]`